 "Quitting smoking is a health choice," Chandler said.
 "You either want to be healthy or you don't.
 As enjoyable as smoking is, is it really healthy for you?"

 Now the sisters share something positive: being tobacco-free.

 "People can tell you to quit smoking until you're blue in the face, but it doesn't work that way," Hartmann said.
 "I finally got to the point where I wanted to quit – then everything fell into place.
 I just hope the smokers around me get there, too."

-All tobacco-free courses are free and open to the public.
-Face-to-face meetings are offered at 5:30 p.m. every other Thursday in the second-floor conference room at Ellis Fischel.
-To register or for additional information, please contact email@example.com.
+All tobacco-free classes are free and open to the public.
+Online class meetings will take place via Zoom every other Tuesday at 5:30 p.m.
+To register or for additional information, please contact firstname.lastname@example.org.